pinobatch/rhde-nes/docs/scoring_changes.md

 One of our testers was spamming toilets and sinks to farm their proximity bonus.
-We should probably cap that to encourage players to incorporate a larger fraction of the necessities of life and to plant a garden.
+We should probably cap that to encourage players to incorporate more necessities of life and to plant a garden.

 The first pass will no longer tally score for furniture.
 Instead, it counts furniture in three arrays of length `NUM_FURNIS_NONWEAPON`